 Today we are looking at filtering and how it can be used to clean dirty water.
-This activity is very simplified but gives kids a great overview of how water purification is carried out to give us lovely clean drinking water.
+This water filter science project is very simplified but gives kids a great overview of how water purification is carried out to give us lovely clean drinking water.

 Do not drink the water in the activity